danjuls/webapp-assemble/README.md

 This project is a merge of [http://assemble.io/](Assemble.io) with [http://yeoman.io/](Yeoman.io) webapp.

-The webapp generator can be found at [https://github.com/yeoman/generator-webapp] currently version 0.4.8
+The webapp generator can be found at [https://github.com/yeoman/generator-webapp] included version 0.4.8

 Assemble is version 0.4.37